 Lower level of Forum, 1119 6th Avenue

-Staff who work at SHACS are confidential resources, including but not limited to receptionists, nursing staff, psychologists, psychiatrists, and physicians.
-When calling SHACS, follow the appropriate voice prompts to speak with a trained counselor.
+Staff who work at SHAW are confidential resources, including but not limited to receptionists, nursing staff, psychologists, psychiatrists, and physicians.
+When calling SHAW, follow the appropriate voice prompts to speak with a trained counselor.
 Nurses and counselors are also available on-call after hours.